jeremyeaton89/Party-Print/README.md

 ## TODO

-- Feed pagination & caching ( & persistence btwn settings - feed )
+- Feed pagination & caching ( & persistence btwn settings & Feed )
 - Show that a printer has been selected in the UI (include name?)
 - Enable Settings lock (by password)
 - Icon design/implementation